-Hi, I'm Suzanne Tracey the Chief Executive Officer of Royal Devon University Healthcare NHS Foundation.
-Thank you for the interest that you have shown in working with us, at what is an unprecedented time for healthcare across the UK.
+Hi, I'm Adrian Harris, Chief Medical Officer at the Royal Devon University Healthcare NHS Foundation Trust.
+Thank you for the interest you have shown in working with us at what is an exciting time for our organisation.
+We are one of the largest healthcare Trusts in the country and we have ambitions to be a clinically-led, digitally-enabled teaching organisation.

 Our Trust is a special place to work.
-We foster creativity, innovation and a personal approach to high quality patient care.

-We are proud of our Gastroenterology and Hepatology department which is nationally recognised for its multidisciplinary specialist clinical care and research activity.
-We are committed to the further development of this successful and cohesive team and recognize the importance of bringing the very best clinicians to Devon.
+We foster creativity, innovation and a personal approach to high-quality patient care.
+We are proud of our Gastroenterology and Hepatology department, which is nationally recognised for its multidisciplinary specialist clinical care and research activity.
+We are committed to further developing this successful and cohesive team and want to bring the very best clinicians to Devon.